jhegemann/OpenCapsule/README.md

 ```
 This command triggers the Hookean shape analysis
 and will automatically use the specified reference
-shapes. _This sets OpenCapsule apart from
+shapes. _This Hookean shape analysis sets OpenCapsule apart from
 available commercial software packages._
 You can also provide initial values by using the call
 ```